 Now, I already discussed the breakfast and wine and cheese reception, both of which can be enjoyed in The Music Garden.
 But, what I have yet to discuss is the High Note Skybar.
 This Skybar is available to both guests of the hotel and visitors.
 So, let me say this – even if you are not staying at the Aria Hotel during your time in Budapest, the High Note SkyBar is well worth the visit!
-With absolutely breathtaking 360-degree views of the city, it is the perfect place to enjoy one of their signature cocktails and a light lunch or snack from their barfood menu.
+With absolutely breathtaking 360-degree views of the city, it is the perfect place to enjoy one of their signature cocktails and a light lunch or snack from their bar-food menu.

-Tip: While the views are amazing during all hours of the day, I highly recommend going for sunset / night time.
+Tip: While the views are amazing during all hours of the day, I highly recommend going for sunset/nighttime.
 Viewing the Buda side of the river from this rooftop was truly a jaw-dropping experience, one cannot show through a photograph.
 Each major monument sitting atop the rolling hills was lit up, sparkling across the water… and I simply did not want to leave.

 You can visit the High Note SkyBar website here.

-The hotel was incredibly private, warm and welcoming.
-It truly provided an experience which made us feel at home, with the added benefit of absolute luxury and top-notch service.
+The hotel was incredibly private, warm, and welcoming.
+It truly provided an experience that made us feel at home, with the added benefit of absolute luxury and top-notch service.
 My favourite parts about the hotel (outside of the already mentioned impeccable service from the staff) were the incredible attention to detail, especially when it came to incorporating the passion of music into every aspect of a guest’s experience, the spectacular views from the High Note SkyBar, and the highly convenient location.

-If you have a passion for Music and the arts, or are looking for a luxurious experience, with an emphasis on privacy and comfort, the Aria Hotel Budapest is the place for you.
+If you have a passion for music and the arts or are looking for a luxurious experience, with an emphasis on privacy and comfort, the Aria Hotel Budapest is the place for you.